·

 Mont Saint-Michel has a fascinating history that dates back to the 8th century.
 Legend has it that the Archangel Michel appeared three times to the Bishop of Avranches, Aubert, instructing him to build a temple atop a mountainous island at the shore of the sea.
 Thus, a small church was erected on October 16th, 709, and it quickly became a popular pilgrimage site.

-In 966, a group of Benedictine monks settled on the island and began constructing a larger church and an abbey.
-Over the years, the abbey continued to expand and became a prominent cultural and religious center.
+In the 10th century, a group of Benedictine monks settled on the island and began constructing a larger church and an Abbey.
+Over the years, the Abbey continued to expand and became a prominent cultural and religious center.
+A village started growing below the walls of the Abbey.

 The village of Mont Saint-Michel, which grew on the southeast side of the rock during the Middle Ages, prospered due to the pilgrimage and military activities.
 The village included shops and inns and it became an essential part of the island's cultural and economic life.